Car sharing in Australia – low-cost, flexible, and growing fast.

 Owning a car comes with huge costs – not just for your bank account but for the environment too.
 And as cities become more crowded, the burden on the environment is only getting worse (not to mention the nightmare of finding a parking space).

-More and more Australians are joining the car share revolution.
+More and more Australians are joining the car share revolution which has been spreading around the world, with companies like Turo in the US, or Drivvy in Europe entering the market.
 Share cars are popping up on the streets like mushrooms.
 So which option is best for you?

 Buckle up and let’s explore the ins and outs of car sharing in Australia.

 What is car sharing and why should you try it?

 Unlike ride sharing platforms like Uber, car sharing gives you the freedom of driving the car yourself.
 And unlike old-fashioned car rental, share cars are conveniently located in the streets all around you.
 You can rent a car for as little as one hour if that’s all you need.